toddbruner/s4n3/README.md

 const AutoIncrement = AutoIncrementFactory(connection);
 ```

-So my latest attempt errors with the following trace:
+So attempt three errors with the following trace:

 ```
 [4:08:24 PM] Found 0 errors.
 Watching for file changes.